Home » QR Code Basics » QR Code Minimum Size: What is the Correct Dimension?

 Black and white QR codes provide the perfect contrast for quick scanning.
 But if you use custom colors for your QR codes to align with your brand’s visual identity, make sure the background color provides the right contrast to the QR code.
 Ideally, the colors should not blend and affect the code’s scannability.

-1. Borders of the QR code
+5. Borders of the QR Code

 Adding borders can improve the aesthetics of QR codes, even though they don’t substantially improve their scalability.
 But if your QR code has a border, make sure the code is big enough so that the border doesn’t blend with the actual design.

-Create the right-sized QR codes with mobiQode
+Create the Right-Sized QR Codes with mobiQode

 mobiQode’s QR code maker lets you build high-quality and right-sized QR codes in just a few clicks.
 It supports 10+ data types allowing you to make a wide range of QR codes — whether you want to create an image QR code, a link QR code, or a menu QR code.